eztso/iw4xSniper/README.md

 ## Motivation
 This project was created due to the lack of a quick-paced sniping mod in iw4x.

+##Installation
+Extract the zip file and copy the sniper folder to ..//PathToGame/mods/

 ## Contributors
 Special thanks to Santahunter, tccr, and Raidmax for helping me on this project.